kemal1132/RemoteTemperatureAlarmSystem/README.md

-if you are feeling fancy //big projects/jobs and stuff
+--if you are feeling fancy //big projects/jobs and stuff

 git pull origin master